icaps2023/icaps2023.github.io/content/program/workshops/pair.md

 We accept full paper submissions.
 Papers must be formatted in AAAI two-column, camera-ready style; see the 2023 author kit for details: [http://www.aaai.org/Publications/Templates/AuthorKit23.zip](http://www.aaai.org/Publications/Templates/AuthorKit23.zip)

-Submissions may have up to 9 pages with pages 8 and 9 containing nothing but references.
+Contributions may have up to 9 pages with pages 8 and 9 containing nothing but references.

+Submissions should be made in PDF through [EasyChair](https://easychair.org/my/conference?conf=pair2023).

 ## Workshop Committee